jerdog/auth0-blog/_posts/2018-09-07-how-we-store-data-in-the-cloud-at-auth0.markdown

 We use [MongoDB Enterprise](https://www.mongodb.com/products/mongodb-enterprise-advanced) for all our cloud deployments: this helps us because of the additional metrics and also because of the excellent support we get from MongoDB.

-The most challenging side of using MongoDB has been performance testing new queries: since we have multiple environments and regions with a wildly different amount of data, sometimes MongoDB might simply decide to _not_ use an index for some reason.
-We [rely on `$hint` for specific queries](https://docs.mongodb.com/manual/reference/operator/meta/hint/), but for most of the critical path, we try to ensure we have enough perf-testing coverage.
+The most challenging side of using MongoDB has been performance testing new queries: since we have multiple environments and regions with a wildly different datasets and usage patterns, sometimes MongoDB might simply decide to _not_ use an index for some reason.
+We [rely on `$hint` for specific queries](https://docs.mongodb.com/manual/reference/operator/meta/hint/) and focus on performance testing for the critical collections and code paths.

 {% include tweet_quote.html quote_text="The most challenging part of using MongoDB has been performance testing new queries since we have multiple environments and regions with a wildly different data sets and usage patterns." %}